OpenDSA/OpenDSA/Doc/source/Configuration.rst

   Defaults to ``true`` if omitted.

 * **narration_enabled** - (optional) A boolean controlling whether text-to-speech
   narration of JSAV slideshows is enabled.
+If enabled, a small speaker button will be displayed in the top right corner of every JSAV slideshow.
+If a user clicks the speaker button, narration will be enabled.
+If the user clicks the button again, narration will be disabled.
   Defaults to ``true`` if omitted.

 * **start_chap_num** - (optional) Specifies at which number to start numbering chapters.